rsc-cis133DA-in-v12/CIS133DA-L12-Project-Template/README.md

 ## Validate the Accessibility Page
+There are several intentional errors in the HTML page and the CSS page.
+Validate the pages on your site and fix the errors.

 1. Validate and correct the HTML by completing the following:
     1. Using an HTML Validator, validate the web page to identify all the errors with the HTML code.